Overview of the dockable Find Elements palette (formerly View Data)

 - Find Elements - Locates selected elements in the model.
 If the selected elements are in the current view eVolve will zoom fitting all elements in fullscreen.
 If the selected elements are not in the active view, eVolve will prompt to allow Revit to take over.

 - Copy Element Ids - copies the Ids of the selected elements to the clipboard to help locate the elements in the model.
 Please see the Locating elements in the model section below for more information.

 - Data Info - used to display the following query information:

 - Processing Time

 - From the View Data window, select the desired element(s) and click OK.

-- A Notice window is displayed verifying the number of elements copied to the clipboard, click OK.
+- A Notice window verifies the number of elements copied to the clipboard; click OK.

 - From the ribbon, on the Manage tab, click Select by ID located in the Inquiry panel.

 - From the Select Elements by ID window, paste (Ctrl-V) the IDs and click Show.

 For more information on this Revit feature, click here.